 There are plenty of benefits to home care and adult day programs.
-Seniors get care and supervision, social interaction, and activities that are more stimulating than watching TV all day, but sometimes this doesn’t assuage the remorse you feel.
-Eventually, the day comes when in-home care and adult day care either can’t handle all of their needs or the assistance becomes unaffordable.
-Usually only one choice remains, and that is a nursing home.
+Seniors get the care, supervision and social interaction they need to thrive.
+The activity programming is far more stimulating than can be provided at home, and you get some valuable respite time away from caregiving.
+Yet this care doesn’t completely halt a senior’s decline.
+Unfortunately, the day comes when in-home care and adult day care either can’t meet all their needs or the cost of such assistance becomes unaffordable.
+At that point, only one choice remains: a nursing home.

 Ditch the Guilt about Senior Care Decisions

-Cheryl E. Woodson, MD, family caregiver to her mother and author of To Survive Caregiving: A Daughter’s Experience, A Doctor’s Advice on Finding Hope, Help and Health, says that you can still honor the spirit of your promise even if you have to break it.
+Cheryl E. Woodson, MD, a geriatrician, family caregiver to her mother with Alzheimer’s, and author of To Survive Caregiving: A Daughter’s Experience, A Doctor’s Advice on Finding Hope, Help and Health, says that you can still honor the spirit of your promise even if you have to break it.

-Years later when the unthinkable happens and your parent or spouse requires skilled medical care and/or around the clock supervision, this promise will come back to haunt you.
+Years later when the unthinkable happens and your parent or spouse requires skilled nursing care and/or around-the-clock supervision, this promise can come back to haunt you.
 Whether your loved one is laying on the guilt or the blame is largely self-imposed, there’s no point in letting it get to you.
 You can’t change the level of care they require, and you can’t singlehandedly meet these needs.
-Trying to keep a loved one at home is admirable, but at some point, this becomes unsafe and unsustainable for both of you.
-One person attempting to do the same job as an entire skilled nursing facility can be detrimental to your loved one’s health and is a guaranteed recipe for caregiver burnout.
+Trying to keep a senior at home is commendable, but at some point, this becomes unsafe and unsustainable for both of you.
+One person attempting to do the same job as an entire nursing home can be detrimental to your loved one’s health and is a guaranteed recipe for caregiver burnout.

 Finding the Right Nursing Home Can Make the Decision Easier

-The biggest responsibility you will take on after moving a loved one to a nursing home is serving as their advocate.
-They need you to put the personal touches on their room and to be visible to the staff and other residents.
-They need you to help them settle in and make friends.
+The biggest responsibility you will take on after putting a parent in a nursing home is serving as their advocate.
+They need you to put personal touches on their room and be visible to the staff and other residents.
+They need you to help them settle in and get their bearings.
 They need you to ensure they’re getting quality care and that they’re mentally and physically healthy.
-Most of all, they need you to help make this their new home and be the person who visits without all the pressure and exhaustion that lends to caregiver stress.
+Most of all, they need you to help make this place their new home and be the person who visits without all the pressure and exhaustion of handling daily care tasks.